 In November 2020, we completed the acquisition of sports data and iGaming affiliate platform QL Gaming Group ("QLGG") in an all cash deal for approximately \$32 million (the "QLGG Acquisition").
-Based upon the timing of this transaction, our consolidated financial statements for the year ended December 31, 2020, reflect the results of QLGG for a portion of the period after the completion of the QLGG Acquisition.
-Our consolidated financial statements for the years ended December 31, 2019, and December 31, 2018, do not reflect the results of QLGG.
+Based upon the timing of the QLGG Acquisition, our consolidated financial statements for the year ended December 31, 2021 reflect the results of QLGG and the Company's consolidated financial statements for the year ended December 31, 2020, reflect the results of QLGG for the portion of the period after the completion of the QLGG Acquisition.
+Our consolidated financial statements for the year ended December 31, 2020, reflect the results of the year ended December 31, 2019 does not reflect the results of QLGG.